Crito-VanaheimServers/ASA_Server_Control_Bot/README.md

 	01/28/2024 Fixed daily restart being off by 1 hour

 	01/31/2024 Fixed daily restart broken from last update

+	02/05/2024 Major update requires all files to be replaced and new settings to be set.
+			   No more slash commands to control server it is all done by buttons (suggest setting up specific admin channel desiganted for this).
+			   Auto detect mod updates, post info about them to discord, and trigger restart to update mod.
 ###########################	INSTALLATION INSTRUCTIONS	########################################

 PART 1:	Nodejs Installation